No text messages

 The Wild Bird Care admits injured birds between 8 a.m. and 4 p.m., seven days a week, but cannot pick up injured birds.
 Their website has a detailed FAQ section on how to deal with birds in distress.

 637 Main St., Hudson

-Please note that while Le Nichoir is closed to the public during the winter months, they still offer care to injured wild birds.
-Leave them a message.
+Le Nichoir is closed to the public during the winter, but still offers care to injured wild birds.
+Call and leave a message.